erichards52/Master-Project/README.md

 #### dbCreation

 ##### makeDB.sh
+THIS SCRIPT MUST BE RUN FROM WITHIN THE ORIGINAL KAIJU DIRECTORY WHERE ALL OTHER .SH SCRIPTS ARE CONTAINED.
+DO NOT ATTEMPT TO RUN THIS SCRIPT OUTSIDE OF THIS ENVIRONMENT.

 Invoking the command 'makeDB.sh -e -v -t 12' will automatically create a Kaiju database.
 The name of the database is not relevant as it is not included within the commands to query the database.
 It is best to run this command within a separate directory which has already been named